“That’s your TV?” is the first thing people exclaim when they see our Samsung The Frame 2020 hanging above the fire in our living room.

-So, the concept of the Samsung The Frame is that the TV displays art when you’re not watching it.
-You style it with a customizable bezel frame (sold separately) to match the look of your room and hang it using the no-gap wall mount (which is included) so it sits flush to the wall like a photo frame would.
+So, the concept of Samsung The Frame is that the TV displays art when you’re not watching it.
+You style it with a customizable bezel frame (sold separately) to match the look of your room and hang it using the no-gap wall mount (which is included) so it sits flush to the wall like a picture frame would.

 The best things about Samsung The Frame TV